ethomas33/PyBer_Analysis/README.md

 ## Summary:

 There is a statement summarizing three business recommendations to the CEO for addressing any disparities among the city types.
-(4 pt)